rossta/rossta.github.com/source/blog/2020-07-20-why-doesnt-webpacker-use-my-test-config-when-i-run-rails-tests.html.md

 ### The more you know

 You can [setup Jest to compile your JavaScript through your webpack configuration](https://jestjs.io/docs/en/webpack).
-If you follow the [general setup instructions for Jest](https://jestjs.io/docs/en/getting-started), it's possible to integrate to run your unit tests without webpack at all... meaning your `config/webpack/test.js` file is useless.
+If you follow the [general setup instructions for Jest](https://jestjs.io/docs/en/getting-started), it's possible to integrate to run your unit tests without webpack at all... meaning your test webpack config, specified by `config/webpack/test.js`, is useless.
 Other test runners like [karma](https://karma-runner.github.io/latest/index.html) offer similar options for running with or without webpack.

 Also, as I've described previously in [Understanding webpacker.yml](/blog/how-to-use-webpacker-yml.html), Webpacker provides a webpack configuration while merging settings declared in `config/webpacker.yml` from YAML to JavaScript.
 This file contains settings for production, development, and test environments as do most Rails-y YAML files.
 Unlike the webpack config, webpacker.yml settings are determined by the current RAILS_ENV.